COVID Is an Existential Crisis for College Basketball

 To state the obvious, COVID-19 has been as much of a disaster for sports as it has been for the rest of the world.
-Every professional sports league has been jolted to its very core, with the lack of paying customers leading to an industry-wide depression and, in the wake of lower-than-expected television ratings, existential questions about the short-and-long term viabilities of billion-dollar business models.
+Every professional sports league has been jolted to its very core, with the lack of paying customers leading to an industry-wide depression and, in the wake of lower-than-expected television ratings, existential questions about the short-and-long term viability of billion-dollar business models.
 Revenues are way down, which means player salaries will be way down, which almost always leads to some sort of labor-management doomsday scenario.
 It’s going to get harder before it gets easier, and industry analysts estimate that we may be well into the back end of the next decade before sports revenues return to their 2019 levels, if then.
 Times are tough all over.

 But I’m not sure the pandemic has caused any sport more damage and strife than it has college basketball.